DorothyTamYiLing/GWarrange/readme.md

 **idcov** : values for -perc_identity and -qcov_hsp_perc in BLAST, in string format (default: "80_80")

-**dist** : define repeat sequences to belong to the same repeat sequence cluster when they are less than this number of base pairs apart (default: 1000)
+**dist** : defines repeat sequences to belong to the same repeat sequence cluster when they are less than this number of base pairs apart (default: 1000)

 ## For detecting and visualising genome rearrangement in genomes